JuliaPoo/Floof/README.md

 Try running _Floof_ programs in the folder [./examples](./examples).

+The interpreter will also alert you of syntax errors in your floof program by giving the line number.

 ## Tips

 You can build data structures with just type `T`s!
 Abstract it out!
 You might wanna take a look at [./examples](./examples) for examples.